dmitrig01/butler/README.txt

 The butler module intends to provide a unified context for Drupal, through a single context object.

-The context object can be retreived by calling butler_context(), but it is preferable to be passed a context object, or pass others the context object.
+The context object can be retrieved by calling butler_context(), but it is preferable to be passed a context object, or pass others the context object.

 To get a piece of contextual information, simply call ->get() on the context